-HOME SPECIALS CONTACT TECH INFO FIND US LINKS
+HOME TECH INFO SPECIALS

-SOLAR INVERTERS
+FRIDGES SOLAR INVERTERS

-BATTERIES OTHER
+CHARGERS BATTERIES OTHER

 AGM (Absorbed Glass Matt) batteries can have many advantages over conventional deep cycle batteries.

-Hopefully with all the reading and research you have done you will have come to an understanding that deep cycle batteries are the best way to go when it comes to auxiliary batteries, but for some people AGM (Absorbed Glass Matt) batteries will have huge advantages over the conventional wet cell deep cycle battery.
+Hopefully with all the reading and research you have already done you will have come to an understanding that deep cycle batteries are the best way to go when it comes to auxiliary batteries, but for many people AGM (Absorbed Glass Matt) batteries will have huge advantages over the conventional wet cell deep cycle battery.

 Although this may appear a little long winded, it is well worth understanding the virtues of both types of batteries, and how you can put them to best use, I won’t go deeply into the technical details of these batteries, just point out some of their advantages, and why.